camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 ### Form Field Validation

 Validation can be used for specifying frontend and backend validation of form fields.
-Camunda Platform provides a set of built-in form field validators and an extension point for plugging in custom validators.
+Camunda 7 provides a set of built-in form field validators and an extension point for plugging in custom validators.

 Validation can be configured for each form field in the BPMN 2.0 XML: